labtrac/test-documentation/documentation/getting-started.md

 To add a new Product click **Products** in the contents bar then **Add F2** at the top of the Labtrac screen.

-This will open a new window where you must enter a Code and full product description.
-To see our recommended coding system please click *link*
+In the new window enter a Product Code and Description.
+To see our recommended coding system see [Product Codes](#ProductCodes)

 ![Adding a Product](/test-documentation/images/ap_1.png "Adding a Product"){: .center-block}

-Once you have entered the code and description click **Add** this will open the product details page.
+Once you have entered the code and description click **Add** to open the product details page.

-The first thing to enter in the new window is the **Category**.
+Enter a **Category**.

-If you have not yet set up your categories click the dotted box next to category.
+*If you have not yet set up your categories click the dotted box next to category.
 This will open a window which you can enter categories of your choice.

-The categories are optional but are a good way of seperating the lab into different areas - this will allow you to run reports on different aspects of the lab.
+*The categories are optional but are a good way of seperating the lab into different areas - this will allow you to run reports on different aspects of the lab.

-The categories can be whatever you like.
+*The categories can be whatever you like.

-EG:
+*EG:

-Crown & Bridge
+*Crown & Bridge
 Orthodontics
 Implants
 Mouthguards
 Dentures
 Miscellaneous
-etc.
+etc.*

 Then select the **Standard**.
 Here you differentiate between quality of work. (eg. NHS, Independent or Private work or Standard, Superior, Exceptional etc).

-If your Standards are not already set up you will need to do so in the same way as the categories above.
+*If your Standards are not already set up you will need to do so in the same way as the categories above.*

-Select whether or not a tooth shade, stump shade or tooth mould are required by selecting the check box.
+Select whether or not a tooth shade, stump shade or tooth mould are required.

+>**Remember**
+>
-*If you select the product as 'requiring shade' Labtrac wont allow you to enter a job without this information.
-If you leave these boxes unchecked you still have the option to enter this information on a job, however, it is not mandatory.*
+>If you select the product as requiring a shade Labtrac wont allow you to enter a job without this information.
+If you leave these boxes unchecked you still have the option to enter this information on a job, however, it is not mandatory.

 If the procuct always requires a material tick the **Record Material** box and selecting the material from the dropdown menu.
-If you then add that material to a job, Labtrac will automatically add the selected Material.
+When you then add that material to a job, Labtrac will automatically add the selected Material.

-Next enter the price, for every **price list** you are going to use.
+Enter the price for every **price list** you are going to use.

 If you wish to charge tax on a material enter the amount (in %) that you wish to charge.
 This will only be charged to a dentist set up to receive tax.